- Stunning acceleration off the line

 - Dashboard fit and finish is disappointingly below-par

 A sense of spaciousness, simplicity and relaxation dominates the Tesla cabin.
-Unusually, the driver needs to do nothing but select Drive on the (Mercedes-sourced) steering-column-mounted gear shifter to drive away.
+Unusually, the driver needs to do nothing but select Drive on the (Mercedes-Benz-sourced) steering-column-mounted gear shifter to drive away.

 There’s no need to unlock the doors, or even press a start button, and the Tesla shuts off and locks itself automatically as the driver walks away.
 As an option, the front doors will even slowly swing out as you approach, removing the need to even touch the handle.
 It’s disconcertingly simple.